- Search The Registry

 - My Account

 In her later years, her goddaughter, LaWanda Mason Goodwine, and Baskin established the Willie Mae Goodwine and Inez J. Baskin Scholarship of Journalism at Edinboro University.
 With sterling delivery and a blunt but sometimes humorous way of speaking, she shared stories of the past with audiences of young people.
-Earlier this in 2007 she gave a keynote address at Edinboro University in Pennsylvania, where a scholarship was established in her honor.
+In 2007 she gave a keynote address at Edinboro University in Pennsylvania, where a scholarship was established in her honor.

 Inez Baskin died June 30, 2007, after suffering an internal ailment and being too weak for surgery.